Why Google Ads Value Is the Right Proxy for Search Opportunity

 5 min read

-A CFO does not know what 40,000 monthly organic visits means for pipeline.
-A CEO looking at a slide showing "domain rating 52" cannot assess whether that is good enough or how far it is from competitive.
-Traffic and authority metrics are real inputs, but they require a translation layer that most stakeholders do not have and should not need to develop.
+A CFO cannot tell you what 40,000 monthly organic visits does to pipeline.
+A CEO staring at "domain rating 52" cannot tell you if that is winning or losing, or how far from competitive it sits.
+These are inputs, not answers.
+They demand a translation layer that the people approving spend do not have and should never have to build.

 What advertisers reveal